Very interested in learning how to make a pillowcase

 Burrito Method and French Seams

 In this pattern, I used the burrito method for the top of the pillowcase.
 In order to get the pocket, you have to do the top and bottom of the pillowcase separately.
 This means there is a seam on both sides of the pillowcase, whereas traditionally, when making burrito method pillowslips, you only have one side seam.
 I chose to use the burrito method so that the cuff is neat on the inside.
-No loose threads or fraying.
+There are no loose threads or fraying.

-• Beginner Friendly: The pattern includes step-by-step instructions and photos illustrating each step.
+- Beginner Friendly: The pattern includes step-by-step instructions and photos illustrating each step.
 It's perfect for the confident beginner.

-• Quilter-Style Sewing Pattern: This pattern is cut quilter-style with a rotary cutter, ruler, and cutting mat.
+- Quilter-Style Sewing Pattern: This pattern is cut quilter-style with a rotary cutter, ruler, and cutting mat.

-• Made for Standard Pillows: Included are fabric requirements and instructions to make two standard pillowcases (The finished pillowcases measure approx. 17⅜" x 28⅜") with options for a 3 fabric-version or a 2 fabric-version.
+- Made for Standard Pillows: Included are fabric requirements and instructions to make two standard pillowcases (The finished pillowcases measure approx. 17⅜" x 28⅜") with options for a 3 fabric-version or a 2 fabric-version.

-• Free: This pattern is available for free when you join our newsletter.
+- Free: This pattern is available for free when you join our newsletter.
 You can find the sign-up form at the bottom of this page!

 If you are new to the burrito method or sewing French seams, we've made videos of both.
 You can find them below or head to our Instagram account, @lindleyquiltshop.